aswinvisva/notes_topic_modeling/README.md

 # notes_topic_modeling

-Using machine learning to automatically group my school notes into folders.
+Using latent dirichlet allocation (LDA) to automatically group my school notes into folders by performing topic modeling on the 'bag of words' features.

 Note:
 I am using notability to write my notes.
 Notability is able to extract the text from the notes which is what I am using